5/13/2025

 Dr. Scott Harris

-Great question, Lisa.
+Yeah, great question, Lisa.
 Weight loss is extremely important.
-If you look at the patient population up through F3, they're predominantly of the comorbidities of obesity and the cardiovascular risk.
+You know, if you look at the patient population up through F3, they're predominantly of the comorbidities of obesity and the cardiovascular risk.
 And if you don't achieve meaningful weight loss in the treatment of MASH patients, you're really pigeonholing the product into a late F3, F4 type population to treat fibrosis.
-And the goal is to be holistic and treat all the patients from the least severe to the most severe.
-And we think we have that in our product.
-As Vipin mentioned before in his comments and I repeated that, first of all, we'll be the only Inquartin reading out at 24 weeks.
+And the goal is to be holistic. and treat all the patients from the least severe to the most severe, and we think we have that in our product.
+As Vipin mentioned before in his comments, and I repeated that, first of all, we'll be the only incretin reading out at 24 weeks.
 And that will differentiate us from the other compound because speed is effectiveness.
 And when you're treating people with F3, they may not have a lot of time before they get into F4.
 Once they get into F3, they start progressing very quickly, as little as two years.
-You really wonder if you want to have a slow acting drug, one that works indirectly by weight loss, as being your factor.
-You need to have direct action within the liver.
-And our ability to read out at 24 weeks is really going to differentiate us from the Inquartins because we'll have both the weight loss and the direct acting effects.
-And compared to the other compounds reading out at 24 weeks, particularly the FGF21s, we'll have meaningful weight loss.
+You really wonder if you want to have a slow-acting drug, one that works indirectly by weight loss as being your factor.
+You need to have direct action within the liver, and our ability to read out in 24 weeks is really going to differentiate us from the incretins because we'll have both the weight loss and the direct acting effects. and compared to the other compounds reading out at 24 weeks, particularly the FGF21s, will have meaningful weight loss.
 So we will be a complete solution for MASH.
-We think that with successful readout, both in the MASH endpoints and the weight loss, we will be highly differentiated, not only against the Inquartins, but all compounds.
-Now, regarding your question about the weight loss that we expect, as you know, in the semaglutide trial, they had a weight loss of about 10% at 72 weeks.
-That has to be scaled back to what you would expect at 24 weeks, going one-third of the amount of time.
+We think that with successful readout, both in the MASH endpoints and the weight loss, we will be highly differentiated, not only against the incretins, but all compounds.
+Now, regarding your question about the weight loss that we expect, as you know, In the semaglutide trial, they had a weight loss of about 10% at 72 weeks.
+That has to be scaled back to what you would expect at 24 weeks, you know, going one-third of the amount of time.
 So our position is that any clinically significant, clinically meaningful weight loss that we see will be highly differentiating.
-But I think that we can roughly project that it would be very similar to semaglutide, as you mentioned.
-Lifestyle interventions like diet and exercise are not used in MASH trials.
-That compares against weight loss trials where it is.
-So you tend to have lower placebo response rates.
-So all in all, I think that comparing this to the semaglutide trial at 24 weeks, something that's meaningful and clinically significant, will be very similar to semaglutide and its weight loss.
-But then clearly differentiate from the FGF21s by providing significant weight loss, which these compounds don't have.
-Now, one other point is, as I mentioned in my comments, although we're reading out now this quarter at 24 weeks, we're also reading out by the end of the year at 48 weeks.
-So that we will have a lot of information, another catalyst in the second half of the year, we're going to have 48 week weight loss.
-We're also going to have non-invasive testing that will allow us to predict what the biopsy results would have been at week 48, have we done a biopsy at that point.
+But I think that we can roughly project that it would be very similar to semaglutide, as you mentioned, lifestyle interventions like diet and exercise are not used in MASH trials.
+That compares against weight loss trials where it is, so you tend to have lower placebo response rates.
+So all in all, I think that comparing this to the semaglutide trial at 24 weeks, something that's meaningful and clinically significant will be very similar to semaglutide in its weight loss but then clearly differentiate from the FGF21s by providing significant weight loss, which these compounds don't have.
+Now, one other point is, as I mentioned in my comments, although we're reading out now this quarter at 24 weeks, we're also reading out by the end of the year at 48 weeks, so that we will have a lot of information, another catalyst in the second half of the year, we're going to have 48-week weight loss, We're also going to have non-invasive testing that will allow us to predict what the biopsy results would have been at week 48 had we done a biopsy at that point.
 As you know from other studies, the biopsy response grows with time.
-So anything we see at 24 weeks will be magnified and even greater in the 48 week readout.
+So anything we see at 24 weeks will be magnified and even greater in the 48-week readout.

 speaker